EvernodeXRPL/evernode-docs/docs/source/sdk/hotpocket/tutorials/basics.md

 The key pair object contains `publicKey` and `privateKey` components in binary format.
 The critical component is the `privateKey` because it inherently includes the public key as well.
 Therefore, we can preserve the private key for later restoration of the key pair.

-Update the 'myclient.js' with following code.
+Update the 'myclient.js' with the following code.

 ```javascript
 const HotPocket = require('hotpocket-js-client');